tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Comment

 'Used in the DQ Report concept to describe response status.
-For example, in the case of a ValidationAssertion ResponseStatus values could be bdq:RUN_HAS_RESULT or bdq:INTERNAL_PREREQUISITES_NOT_MET, or bdq:EXTERNAL_PREREQISITES_NOT_MET.
-Similarly, AmendmentAssertions can assert ResponesStatus objects including bdq:AMENDED or bdq:FILLED_IN.
+For example, in the case of a ValidationAssertion ResponseStatus values could be bdqffdq:RUN_HAS_RESULT or bdqffdq:INTERNAL_PREREQUISITES_NOT_MET, or bdqffdq:EXTERNAL_PREREQISITES_NOT_MET.
+Similarly, AmendmentAssertions can assert ResponesStatus objects including bdqffdq:AMENDED or bdqffdq:FILLED_IN.

 ResponseStatus is always an object, unlike ResponseResult, where either the object property hasResponseResult or the data property hasResponseResultValue may apply.'